arkits/chaddi-tg/README.md

 python -m spacy download en_core_web_sm
 ```

-### Additional setup for WebM converter
+### Setup for WebM converter

-WebM files are converted into mp4 by `handlers/webm_converter.py` using ffmpeg.
+WebM files are converted into mp4 by `src/handlers/webm_converter.py` using ffmpeg.
 Make sure to install that.

+### Setup for Webhook

+Refer to python-telegram-bot's official documentation - https://github.com/python-telegram-bot/python-telegram-bot/wiki/Webhooks

+To check if your setup is correct, do a GET at ` https://api.telegram.org/bot{my_bot_token}/getWebhookInfo `.